 Neal Davis can use sex crime defenses such as these to fight charges stemming from unconstitutional or overly-aggressive police sting operations.
 Charges may be reduced and jail time may be avoided, along with registering as a sex offender.
 In many cases, we are able to get cases acquitted before going to trial.

-Contact the Neal Davis Law Firm today for a free legal review of your case.
+Contact the Neal Davis Law Firm today for a legal review of your case.
 We'll quickly respond with help for your case!

 Continue reading: Falsely Accused of Online Solicitation of a Minor: Your Legal Options